Stefano Lentini: Curiosity

 His album Stabat Mater - As Seen in Wong Kar Wai's "The Grandmaster" is iTunes Top 10 Original Score Albums in Belgium, Italy, France, Hong Kong, Taiwan.

 Lentini collaborates with English songwriter Charlie Winston for the Main Title of the TV Series The Red Door.
 The song, titled "It's Not Impossible" was n#2 in the iTunes Soundtrack Chart in Italy.

+In 2026, he released Anima Mundi, a concept album created with Ukrainian artist Leléka and recorded with a symphony orchestra and choir of more than 80 performers.
+The project brings together classical and folk-pop elements, exploring the legacy passed from adults to children and the responsibility that comes with it.

+The track First Steps was featured in the cult Italian series The Sea Beyond se6, whose first four seasons are currently distributed globally by Netflix in 190 countries.